 While higher recall (ceteris paribus) is better, we focus on the low recall and low FPR region as successfully detecting a single attack event will trigger an investigation that can detect the rest of the events.
 Additionally, many of the low-scoring attack events are relatively common and innocuous.
 They include looking up potential victims who work in the target organization, using \ggl's internal company directory.
 This kind of reconnaissance activity, without additional information from other events, is difficult to identify as attack related for both analysts and \fc alike.

-We see in Figure~\ref{fig:roc_target} that analysts can detect four attack events, all targeting \pixel, while only auditing 1 in $10^5$ events, as there are 4 points below $10^{-5}$ FPR.
+Figure~\ref{fig:roc_target} demonstrates that analysts can detect four attack events, all targeting \pixel, while only auditing 1 in $10^5$ events, as there are 4 points below $10^{-5}$ FPR.
 If 1 in $10^4$ events are audited, we detect almost 10\% of the \pixel attack events and detect three of the four attack targets.
 The highest ranked attack action has an FPR below 0.0003\%.
 That is detectable with an extremely low, 3 in $10^6$, audit proportion.